DPHAD/Mister-Screamer-Filament-Alarm/README.md

 (This device was made as part of a short series of articles on Prototyping which I wrote for Hackaday.com.
 For more information, visit http://wp.me/pk3lN-14TA )

 The design consists of a piece of hardware that is sensitive to orientation.
 When hanging vertical, it is unpowered and silent.
 When it is laying flat, the alarm goes off.
+This is done by means of a disc magnet in a channel that holds the magnet away from a reed switch while vertical, and ramps it down towards the reed switch when horizontal.

 To do the job of filament monitoring, it dangles (rather like a keychain) from the filament line being fed into a 3D printer's extruder.
 When the spool runs out, the device falls to the tabletop and begins a piercing audio alarm.